 To exercise the access, data portability, and deletion rights granted to you under the CCPA, please submit a verifiable consumer request by:

+Triz Engineering Services America, LLC dba Vorza

+625 Roger Williams Avenue

+Highland Park, Illinois 60035

+United States of America

+USA +1 866 GOVORZA (1 205 598-4240)

 Only you, or a person registered with the California Secretary of State that you authorize to act on your behalf, may make a verifiable consumer request related to your personal information.
 You may also make a verifiable consumer request on behalf of your minor child.